-In the management of capital, the Company includes the components of shareholders' equity as well as cash and cash reserved for exploration.
+In the management of capital, the Company includes the components of shareholders' equity as well as cash.

 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust its capital structure, the Company may attempt to issue new shares, issue new debt, acquire or dispose of assets or adjust the amount of cash.